 For almost anyone planning or building a retirement portfolio with an individual retirement account (IRA), the question comes up sooner or later: "Roth vs. traditional IRA—which one should I choose?"
 The decision likely will depend on the answers to the following questions.

-Question 1: How old are you?
+How old are you?

-For both Roth and traditional IRAs, your maximum annual contribution is $5,000, or $6,000 if you're over 50.
-And if you choose a mix of the two, the ceilings still hold.
+For both Roth and traditional IRAs, your maximum annual contribution is $5,500, or $6,500 if you're over 50.
+And if you choose a mix of the two, the contribution ceilings still hold.
 The most basic difference between the two types of accounts is when your contributions are taxed.
 With a traditional IRA, you can claim a tax deduction for the year you contribute; with a Roth IRA, your contributions aren't tax-deductible, but your withdrawals can be tax-free.

-Question 2: Where are you in your career?
+Where are you in your career?

 Financial planners generally favor the Roth IRA for people just starting out.
-"You've got years and years of tax-free growth," Nicholas LaVerghetta, a certified financial planner with NCM Capital Management LLC, in Ramsey, New Jersey, recently told Ally Bank in an interview.
+"You've got years and years of tax-free growth," Nicholas LaVerghetta, a certified financial planner with NCM Capital Management LLC, in Ramsey, New Jersey, told Ally Bank in an interview.
 "In the long run, that outweighs any deductions you might get from a traditional IRA."
 But LaVerghetta said the traditional IRA can make sense for those who start saving closer to retirement, or who expect their income to be significantly reduced when they stop working.

-Ally Bank Can Help you Choose
+Ally Bank Can Help You Choose

-Learn more at Allybank.com, or call live customer care at 877-247-ALLY (2559).
+Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).